GeoBenchr/GeoBenchr-adspFork/geowave-accumulo/gcp/single/readme.md

 ```

 ## Run the script for the Geowave-Manager machine
-Don't connect to the maschine and run the script locally, this will cause premission issues.
+Don't connect to the maschine and run the script locally because this will cause premission issues.
 ```
 ssh $SSH_USER@$GCP_IP 'chmod +x ~/managerSetUp.sh; ~/managerSetUp.sh'
 ```